vitroid/GenIce/README.md

 # How to contribute

-GenIce is served at the GitHub (https://github.com/vitroid/GenIce/) as an open source software since 2015.
+GenIce is served at GitHub (https://github.com/vitroid/GenIce/) as an open-source software since 2015.
 Feedbacks, proposals for improvements and extensions, and bug fixes are sincerely appreciated.
 Developers and test users are also welcome.
-Please let us know if there are ices that have been published but is not in GenIce.
+Please let us know if there are ices that have been published but are not in GenIce.